 The Europeana Foundation and a consortium of 21 partners are tasked by the European Commission to run the Europeana platform, in close collaboration with the Europeana Aggregators’ Forum and the Europeana Network Association.

 The Europeana Foundation employs approximately 60 staff members representing around 20 different nationalities based in our main office in The Hague.
-The organisation is led by Harry Verwayen, Executive Director, and steered by a Supervisory Board from cultural and scientific heritage organisations across Europe chaired by Elisabeth Niggemann.
+The organisation is led by Harry Verwayen, General Director, and steered by a Supervisory Board from cultural and scientific heritage organisations across Europe chaired by Elisabeth Niggemann.
 The Board of Directors and the Supervisory Board are supported by an Advisory Board.